Degree and Certificate Requirements

 Student Classification and Graduation: Students in a combined program will remain undergraduates until they apply for graduation or submit a request to the Graduate School to have their classification changed from undergraduate to graduate.
 Students must have completed a minimum of 128 hours (undergraduate and graduate) to be classified as a graduate student.
 Students may receive their bachelor’s degree prior to completing their master’s degree.
 Upon receiving the bachelor’s degree, students will automatically be classified as graduate students.
 Students receiving the bachelor’s degree prior to completing the master’s degree can count up to twelve hours of graduate course work toward their bachelor’s degree.
 Those hours can also count toward the completion of their master’s degree as indicated above.

-Students may withdraw from the combined program by completing a withdrawal form at the Graduate School.
+Students may withdraw from the combined program by completing a withdrawal form available at the Graduate School's website.
 The student must note on the withdrawal form that he/she is withdrawing only from the combined program and wishes to retain their status in the undergraduate program.
 The student must also notify their department of their decision to withdraw from the combined program.

 Doctoral Programs: General Requirements